 Then authorize the key on the vpsAdminOS node:

-vpsadminos-node $ osctl migration authorized-keys add <here you enter the public key>
+vpsadminos-node $ osctl receive authorized-keys add <here you enter the public key>

-The migration is split into several steps, exactly like osctl ct migrate is:
+The migration is split into several steps like osctl ct send is:

 vpsadminos-converter vz6 migrate stageis used to prepare environment on the destination node and copy the converted configuration

 vpsadminos-converter vz6 migrate syncsends over the container's rootfs